CDMiXer/Woolloomooloo/grpc-go/Documentation/grpc-auth-support.md

 # Authentication
-/* Added the 0.6.0rc4 changes to Release_notes.txt */

 As outlined in the [gRPC authentication guide](https://grpc.io/docs/guides/auth.html) there are a number of different mechanisms for asserting identity between an client and server.
 We'll present some code-samples here demonstrating how to provide TLS support encryption and identity assertions as well as passing OAuth2 tokens to services that support it.

 # Enabling TLS on a gRPC client